-- 2.1 The the Council is responsible under the Act) for the licensing of 'licensable activities' within its area.
-The licensable activities that are required to be licensed under the Act are: - the retail sale of alcohol (including via the internet or mail order); - the wholesale of alcohol to members of the public; - the supply of alcohol to members of registered clubs; - the provision of regulated entertainment in the presence of an audience including the performance of a play; film exhibitions; indoor sporting events; boxing or wrestling events (indoor and outdoor); performing live music and playing recorded music (except incidental music); dance performances and entertainment of similar descriptions; - the provision of facilities for making music; - the provision of facilities for dancing;
+- 2.1 The Council is responsible under the 'Act' for the licensing of 'licensable activities' within its area.
+The licensable activities that are required to be licensed under the Act are: - the retail sale of alcohol (including via the internet or mail order); - The supply of alcohol by or on behalf of a club, or to the order of a member of the club - The provision of regulated entertainment - The provision of Late Night Refreshment

-- the supply of hot food or hot drink between 11.00 p.m. and 5.00 a.m. ('late night refreshments').

 - 2.2 The Act imposes a duty on the Council to produce, develop and review a Statement of Licensing Policy that sets out the policies which the Council will generally apply to promote the licensing objectives when making decisions under the Act.
-The Council, as the licensing authority, will actively seek to promote the four statutory licensing objectives that are set out in section 5 of the Act, which are as follows:
+The Council, as the licensing authority, will actively seek to promote the four statutory licensing objectives that are set out in section 4 of the Act, which are as follows:

 - the prevention of crime and disorder

 - public safety

 - the prevention of public nuisance

 - the protection of children from harm

 Each objective is of equal importance and the Council's policy relating to each of them is given in this Statement of Licensing Policy.
-Where the .Council receives relevant representations regarding an application from a "Responsible Authority" or an "other person", thereby invoking the Council's discretion to consider the matter, the Council may consider attaching conditions to licences to promote the licensing objectives as appropriate.
+Where the Council receives relevant representations regarding an application from a "Responsible Authority" or an "other person", thereby invoking the Council's discretion to consider the matter, the Council may consider attaching conditions to licences to promote the licensing objectives as appropriate.
 'Other Persons' may include any of the following:-

-- Residents living near the premises - Persons with an interest in the premises or locality - Local Councillors - Businesses with an interest in the premises or locality - Organisations with an interest in the locality, premises or licensable activities - 2.3 This Statement of Licensing Policy has been prepared in accordance with the provisions of the .
-Act . and with regard to the Guidance issued by the Home Office under Section 182 of the Act.
-The Policy will take effect on 7th January 2016 and will remain in force for a period of not more than five years.
-A review and further consultation will be carried out no later than Autumn 2020.
-If any amendments to the Statement of Licensing Policy are needed before the review period they will only be made following consultation with those parties referred to in paragraph 1.4 below. - 2.4 There are a number of groups who have an interest in the licensing of premises under the Act, including the licensed trade, customers, residents, local councillors and enforcing agencies.
+- · Residents living near the premises - · Persons with an interest in the premises or locality - Local Councillors - · Businesses with an interest in the premises or locality - · Organisations with an interest in the locality, premises or licensable activities - 2.3 This Statement of Licensing Policy has been prepared in accordance with the provisions of the Act and with regard to the Guidance issued by the Home Office under Section 182 of the Act.
+The Policy will take effect after it is adopted by Council on 14 July 2021 and will remain in force for a period of not more than five years.
+A review and further consultation will be carried out no later than Autumn 2025.
+If any amendments to the Statement of Licensing Policy are needed before the review period they will only be made following consultation with those parties referred to in paragraph 2.6 below. - 2.4 There are a number of groups who have an interest in the licensing of premises under the Act, including the licensed trade, customers, residents, local councillors and enforcing agencies.
 All these parties have views and concerns that require consideration as part of the licensing function.
 Before publishing the Statement of Licensing Policy and any amendments to it, the Council as licensing authority will consult with Gloucestershire Police; Gloucestershire Fire and Rescue Service; the Council's Development Control and Public Protection Services, bodies representing local holders of personal licences, premises licences and club premises certificates; and local businesses and residents in the District.
 In addition, the Council may also consult with other local bodies and agencies as appropriate. - 2.5 The Act introduces a unified system of regulation for the sale and supply of alcohol, and the provision of regulated entertainment and late night refreshment.
 Nothing in this Policy will prevent any person from exercising their rights under the Act as an applicant or objector.
-The .Council's aim is to uphold the licensing objectives whilst facilitating well run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents. - 2.6 In drawing up and reviewing this policy the Council must consult with:-
+The Council's aim is to uphold the licensing objectives whilst facilitating well-run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents. - 2.6 In drawing up and reviewing this policy the Council must consult with:-